shifaspv/wSSDRC-tesnorflow-implementation/README.md

 We required few more very common Python packages, check the ```required.txt``` file and install if you don't have.
 ## Data set
 The model displayed was trained on the clean samples from <a href="https://datashare.is.ed.ac.uk/handle/10283/1942">here</a>.
-While training, the SSDRC modified samples were set as the target, since I don't have the right to publish that code, you may please use your own target samples.
+While training, the SSDRC modified samples were set as the target.
+Since I don't have the right to publish that code, you may please set any intelligible speech samples as the output.

-Then, generate the lists of wave files ID for training and tessting using the ```./data/generate_wave_id_list.py```, and confirm that the names match to the ones in ```./config/config_params.json```
+If you want to train, generate the lists of wave files ID for training and tessting running the ```./data/generate_wave_id_list.py```, and confirm that the names match to the ones in ```./config/config_params.json```

 ## Description of the ```./config/config_params.json``` file variables
 <table>